kevhardy/3354-p5Live/docs/software_comparison.md

 ## Introduction

-  For our project we have chosen p5Live as our live-coding environment tool, as it is a simplistic and fun way to introduce oneself to the versitile language of Python.
+  For our project we have chosen p5Live as our live-coding environment tool, as it is a simplistic and fun way to introduce oneself to the versatile language of Python.

   This document will focus on the key differences as well as the similarities between p5Live and another live-coding python environment tool: SymPy.